Table of Contents

 a.
 Precast Concrete Beam

-The beam which elements are manufacture in the plant under a suitable environmental condition with proper curing and transporting it to the required position safely and casting is known as a precast concrete beam.
+The beam in which elements are manufactured in the plant under a suitable environmental condition with proper curing and transporting to the required position safely and casting is known as a precast concrete beam.

 b.
 Cast In-situ Concrete Beam

 The beam which is cast in the site in open surrounding in the actual position and curing in a site is known as a cast in situ beam.

 Its maintenance cost is low and provides resistance to earthquake and wind load compared to precast beams.